 First, the tool in question must provide low-code capabilities related to various aspects and stages of development.
 Some examples include versioning, testing, designing data schemas, internal and external data source composition, and building UIs (among other things).
 It should also support patching automation, offer single-step deployment across environments, and a catalog that can be used to share plugins, modules, etc.

-Providers also need to demonstrate a go-to-market strategy and specific pricing for the low-code tool.
-Moreover, it can’t be viable only for creating vertical/industry apps (it must offer the ability to build cross-industry and general-purpose solutions), or be a product bundled with another platform.
+Providers also need to demonstrate a go-to-market strategy and software product offering for the low-code tool (it can’t be bundled with another platform).
+Moreover, it can’t be viable only for creating vertical/industry apps (it must offer the ability to build cross-industry and general-purpose solutions).

 The solutions included in the report have to offer technical support to their customers, provide secure access to applications, high availability and disaster recovery tools.
 To be included, the platform must also provide third-party apps access to application logic using event topics/APIs.